auth0/docs/articles/services/packages.md

 ---
 title: Packages
-description: How to get Auth0 Professional Services help through oneof our many packages
+description: How to get Auth0 Professional Services help through one of our many packages
 toc: true
 topics:
     - ps